 - Analog signal or Digital signal any could be utilized for the TDM while FDM works with Analog signals only.

 - Framing bits (Sync Pulses) are used in TDM at the start of a frame in order to enable synchronization.
 As against, FDM uses Guard bands to separate the signals and prevent its overlapping.

-- FDM system generates different carriers for the different channels, and also each occupies a different frequency band.
+- FDM system generates different carriers for the different channels, and also each occupies a distinct frequency band.
 In addition, different bandpass filters are required.
-On the other hand, the TDM system requires identical circuits.
+Conversely, the TDM system requires identical circuits.
 As a result, the circuitry needed in FDM is more complex than needed in TDM.

 - The non–linear character of the various amplifier in the FDM system produces harmonic distortion, and this introduces the interference.
 In contrast, in TDM system time slots are allotted to various signals; as the multiple signals are not inserted simultaneously in a link.
 Although, the non-linear requirements of both the systems are same, but TDM is immune to interference (crosstalk).